CodePushGo/website/src/content/blog/en/cross-platform-mobile-app-development-guide-2024.md

 One of the key challenges of mobile app development is keeping your app up-to-date over time.
 Even with a cross-platform approach, publishing a new version for each update can be cumbersome.

 This is where solutions like [CodePushGo](https://capgo.app/) come in.
-CodePushGo is an open-source live update system for Capacitor apps.
+CodePushGo is an open-source live update system for React Native apps.
 It allows you to push updates directly to users' devices without going through the app stores.

 Key benefits of CodePushGo include: